Tuesday, January 17, 2017

 Student Health Assessment Record: The Lauderdale County Student Health Assessment Record is required to be completed and returned to school at the beginning of the school year and when a new student transfers to a Lauderdale County School.
 This form is located in the student handbook (See Documents).

 Medication Administration: All medications to be administered at school will be brought to the appropriate office by the parent and safeguarded in a locked area.
 The State Department of Education School Medication Prescriber/Parent Authorization form must be used for all medication administered in the school setting including over-the-counter medications (See Documents).

 Accidents: In the event of an accident on school grounds involving a student, the parent/guardian will be notified of injuries that require medical treatment.
 If immediate treatment is necessary, the educational employees serve under Alabama Law 87-390 which states, "When---public education employees gratuitously and in good faith, render first aid or emergency care at the scene of an accident, casualty or disaster to a person injured therein, he/she shall not be liable for any child's damages as a result of his/her acts or omissions...".

 Immunization Requirements for entering school (see Documents)-A Certificate of Exemption or Certificate of Immunization (Blue Form IMM 50) against the following diseases: Diptheria, Tetanus, Pertussis (Whooping Cough), Poliomyelitis, Measles (Rubella, Rubeola), Mumps, and Varicella (Chicken Pox).

 The pneumococcal vaccine is now required for children entering pre-K programs.
-Children entering pre-K programs for the 2013-2014 school year must have four doses of the pneumococcal vaccine up to age 15 months.
+Children entering pre-K programs must have four doses of the pneumococcal vaccine up to age 15 months.

-All students 11 years of age or older entering 6th grade will require a booster dose of tetanus-diphtheria toxoid and acellular pertussis vaccine (Tdap) prior to beginning the 2014-2015 school year.
+All students 11 years of age or older entering 6th grade will require a booster dose of tetanus-diphtheria toxoid and acellular pertussis vaccine (Tdap) prior to beginning each school year.
 (See Documents)

 Immunization certificates are available from the Lauderdale County Health Department, 4112 Chisholm Road, Florence, Al. and /or from local pediatrician or family physician.